BCC (Bushcraft Competency Certificate) is a fully accredited three day bushcraft & survival skills competency course.

 Catering.
 Part catered is available on request.
 Hot drinks and biscuits are always in plenty and use encouraged.
 You will need to supply your own food and a packed lunch on the first day so that we can work through.

-Progression to assessment is not obligatory or necessary, and many attendees have no desire to progress to assessment, but the course is designed to be ideal preparation for assessment for the IOL (Institute for Outdoor Learning) Bushcraft Competency Certificate.
+Progression to assessment is not obligatory or necessary, many attendees have no desire to progress to assessment, but the course is designed to be ideal preparation for assessment for the IOL accredited Bushcraft Competency Certificate.